 I started to make a list of all the monuments in Rome and realized I'd have to cut it off at some point!

-In fact, you will likely see them whether you plan to or not, as they are often packed together in Rome's historic center.
+You will likely see them whether you plan to or not, as they are often packed together in Rome's historic center, around Capitoline Hill.

 Since so many are dotted throughout the city, you can often see them for free as you walk around, certainly from the outside.

-In Rome, we can divide the landmarks on show into two lists, ancient monuments and more modern ones.
+In Rome, we can divide the landmarks into two lists, ancient monuments and more modern ones.

 On this page, you'll find: